badabing2005/PixelFlasher/README.md

       If this mode is selected PixelFlasher will ask for confirmation during the flashing phase.
       - **Dry Run**: In this mode, the phone will reboot to bootloader, and then mimic the flash actions (i.e. reboot into bootloader) without actually flashing anything (it prints to the console the steps it would have performed if dry run was not chosen).
       This is handy for testing to check if the PixelFlasher properly is able to control fastboot commands.
-10. Optional: Open Magisk Modules Manager and disable (uncheck) modules known to cause issues during upgrades (highly recommended).
+10. Optional: Open Magisk Modules Manager (works with most rooting apps that PixelFlasher supports) and disable (uncheck) modules known to cause issues during upgrades (highly recommended).
 (The list below has never caused issues for me, so I keep them enabled YMMV).
 ![Image of PixelFlasher GUI](/images/magisk-modules-manager.png)
-11. **Flash Pixel Phone** This is the final step, to actually flash the phone in the selected `Flash Mode`.
+11. **Sideload OTA** or **Flash Device** This is the final step, to actually flash the phone in the selected `Flash Mode`.
 **Note**: Unlike the previous versions of the PixelFlasher, all the options are dynamic, i.e. depending on what you select before clicking the Flash button, there is no more concept of prepared package.
 PixelFlasher will first present you the selected options and ask for your confirmation if you want to proceed with flashing.
 12. Monitor the **console** output and observe the performed actions and their outcomes.
+13. After successful flashing of OTA or factory image, it is recommended that you wait 10 minutes after the system loads to allow it to complete the merge.
-13. In case of trouble, click on **Support** button to generate encrypted and optionally sanitized (redacted) support logs archive.
+14. In case of trouble, click on **Support** button to generate encrypted and optionally sanitized (redacted) support logs archive.

 ### Expert Mode